claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

 ### Connecting with the audience

 - Tell a story - think about beginning, middle and end.
 Take the audience on a journey
-    - Stories have conflict and resolution
+    - Good stories have conflict, turning points and resolution
-        - Start with a problem (illustrated with personal colour), end with a solution
+        - Start with a problem (illustrated with personal colour), then get to a solution via at least one "aha" moment
 - Tell small stories to illustrate individual points
 - Make it personal if you can.
 Include your own experience and how things make you feel.
 Be honest
     - Try to connect with the audience.
 Engage with them